February 12 2023

 Ultimately, not all liveness is created equal.
 There is a spectrum of liveness technologies.
 Some of them are very cheap and fast.
 Some of them are much more substantial and resilient to attackers’ methods that can detect even the most determined attackers.
 The latter can provide considerable reassurance for organizations and their users.

-Learn more about Genuine Presence Assurance here.
+Learn more about Dynamic Liveness here.

 If you’re interested in knowing more about implementing iProov’s technology to deliver seamless and secure passwordless authentication, please request a demo here.